npowdthavee/ai.financial.advisor/README.md

 If you use this code or data, please cite:

-> Powdthavee, N. (2026). *AI Systems Outperform Humans in Fraud Detection and Resistance to Motivated Investor Pressure.* [Journal].
+> Powdthavee, N. (2026). *Large Language Models Outperform Humans in Fraud Detection and Resistance to Motivated Investor Pressure.* [Journal].
 DOI: [to be added upon publication]

 ---